Malaysia's longest-ruling party seems set to return to PM

 Anwar was due to succeed then-Prime Minister Mahathir Mohamad before their reformist alliance collapsed in February 2020, sparked by the withdrawal of Muhyiddin’s party.
 Muhyiddin then formed a new government with corruption-tainted UMNO and several other parties.

-Some analysts said Ismail would be a poor choice as he is associated with the failings of Muhyiddin’s government.
+Some analysts said Ismail would be a poor choice as he is associated with the failings of Muhyiddin’s government and that his government is likely to remain shaky.

 “His cabinet appointees are likely to be familiar faces and it is more than likely that similar policies that failed to arrest the pandemic advances or spur economic growth will be continued with minor tweaks," Oh said.

-Other analysts warned it may also set the stage for increased politicking in UMNO as Ismail, who is now a vice president, may later mount a challenge against the party president.
+Other analysts warned it may also set the stage for increased politicking in UMNO as Ismail may later mount a challenge against the party president, who is fighting multiple criminal charges.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.